-Australian violinist and creator Simone Slattery, a 2019 Churchill Fellow, is one of the country’s most versatile young musicians and performers, with a passion for music from a wide range of eras.
+Australian/American violinist and creator Simone Slattery, a 2019 Churchill Fellow, is one of the most versatile young musicians and performers of her generation, with a passion for music from a wide range of eras.
 Her performances nationally and internationally, on both modern and baroque violin, have received critical acclaim, and her compositions described as “stunning”.

-Simone has appeared as soloist, recitalist and chamber musician throughout Australia and overseas, and performs with ensembles including the Australian Haydn Ensemble, the Melbourne Chamber Orchestra, the Australian Brandenburg Orchestra, the Orchestra of the Antipodies, Adelaide Baroque, the Adelaide Symphony Orchestra, the Australian Romantic and Classical Orchestra, L’Arpeggiata, and the Netherlands Bach Society.
+Simone has appeared as soloist, recitalist and chamber musician internationally, and performs with ensembles including the Australian Haydn Ensemble, the Melbourne Chamber Orchestra, New Vintage Baroque, the Australian Brandenburg Orchestra, Pinchgut Opera, the Adelaide Symphony Orchestra, the Australian Romantic and Classical Orchestra, L’Arpeggiata, and the Netherlands Bach Society.
 Her Festival appearances include: the BBC and Snape Proms (UK), Musica Viva Huntington Estate Music Festival, Woodend Winter Arts Festival, and the Adelaide, Melbourne, Sydney, Canberra and Perth International Arts/Music Festivals.

 After early studies on violin, recorder and voice, Simone began her formal violin studies at the University of Adelaide Elder Conservatorium of Music, graduating in 2009 with first class Honours (during this time she also sang with the award winning Adelaide Chamber Singers).
 She then took up residence in Melbourne for two years to study at the prestigious Australian National Academy of Music (ANAM), where she performed alongside artists including Anthony Marwood, Pekka Kuusisto, and the Eight Blackbird Ensemble.
 Simone has attended summer schools and mentorships in Australia, Canada, America and Europe, including: Australian Youth Orchestra programs, Yellow Barn Festival (USA), Domaine Forget Festival (Canada), The Britten–Pears Festival (UK)).
 Her mentors have included: Paul Wright, William Hennessy, Elizabeth Wallfisch, and Enrico Onofri.